EXECUTIVE COMMITTEE OF THE BOARD OF DIRECTORS

 Hanni Stoklosa, MD, MPH, Executive Director, is an emergency physician at Brigham and Women’s Hospital with appointments at Harvard Medical School, Harvard T.H.
 Chan School of Public Health, and the Harvard Humanitarian Initiative.
 It was Dr. Stoklosa’s work as an emergency medicine physician that first brought her face to face with human trafficking.
 She has advised the U.S. Department of Health and Human Services, Department of Labor, and Institute of Medicine on issues of human trafficking and testified as an expert witness multiple times before the US Congress.
 Dr. Stoklosa is a well-recognized investigator, advocate, and speaker focusing on the health of trafficking survivors in the US and internationally.
 Moreover, she has conducted research on trafficking and vulnerable populations in a diversity of settings including Australia, China, Egypt, Guatemala, India, Liberia, Nepal, Kazakhstan, the Philippines, South Sudan, Taiwan, and Thailand.

-Susie Baldwin, MD, MPH, President of the Board of Directors, is the Sexually Transmitted Disease Controller for the Los Angeles County Department of Public Health (DPH), in the Division of HIV and STD Programs.
-She is a preventive medicine physician who previously served as Principal Investigator for the LA County Health Survey, Medical Director for the California Family Health Council and Planned Parenthood of Southern Arizona, cervical cancer prevention researcher, and provider of family planning services.
-She is a member of the Planned Parenthood Federation of America National Medical Committee and board member for Physicians for a National Health Program- California.
+Susie Baldwin, MD, MPH, President of the Board of Directors, is a Co-Founder of HEAL Trafficking.
+She is a preventive medicine physician who works as the Associate Medical Director and Sexually Transmitted Disease Controller in the Division of HIV and STD Programs at the Los Angeles County Department of Public Health.
+Previously, she worked in the Chief Science Office as Principal Investigator for the LA County Health Survey.
+Dr. Baldwin has served as Medical Director for Planned Parenthood of Southern Arizona and for Clinical and Community Programs at the California Family Health Council (Essential Access Health), as a cervical cancer prevention researcher, and as a provider of family planning and abortion services.
+She is a member of the Planned Parenthood Federation of America National Medical Committee, a board member for the California Physicians Alliance (formerly Physicians for a National Health Program – CA), and a former board member of Physicians for Reproductive Health.
 Since 2005, Dr. Baldwin has supported survivors of human trafficking (HT) through clinical care, research, training, and advocacy.
-In partnership with the Coalition to Abolish Slavery and Trafficking, she ran a clinic for HT survivors for seven years.
-Dr. Baldwin is a member of the LA County Interagency Steering Committee that is developing a large scale response to commercially sexually exploited children (CSEC).
-Dr. Baldwin is co-founder and director of HEAL Trafficking.
+In partnership with the Coalition to Abolish Slavery and Trafficking and two community clinics, she provided specialized care for HT survivors in Los Angeles from 2005 – 2012.
+She was a member of the U.S. Department of Health and Human Services’ Technical Working Group to develop the SOAR curriculum.
 Dr. Baldwin has received Freedom Network USA’s Wellstone Award for her dedication to U.S. anti-trafficking efforts, as well as LA County Department of Public Health’s Award for Excellence and the Physician Recognition Award for Health Equity.

 Makini Chisolm-Straker, MD, MPH, Secretary and Treasurer of the Board of Directors, is an Assistant Professor at the Icahn School of Medicine at Mount Sinai and emergency medicine physician at Mount Sinai Brooklyn.
 Since 2005 Dr. Chisolm-Straker has been conducting original research at the intersection of health and human trafficking in the US; educating healthcare providers on how to identify and treat this patient population; and training advocates and not-for-profit organizations on human trafficking and the latest research in the field.
 Dr. Chisolm-Straker serves on the US Department of Health and Human Services’ Technical Working Group for the SOAR initiative, developing an educational program for practitioners that serve trafficked persons.
 Recognizing the import of child protection as one mechanism of trafficking prevention and intervention, Dr. Chisolm-Straker sits on the Advisory Board of ECPAT-USA, and helped pilot a unique method of enumerating unaccompanied and separated children in emergency settings with Columbia University researchers and Save the Children.
 She has worked clinically, administratively and as a consultant all over the world, and volunteers at the Libertas Center for Human Rights in Jackson Heights, Queens, New York, providing medical affidavits for those seeking asylum in the United States.